Storm Alters Commutes, Challenges Teachers and Students to Work at Home

 Miki Kimura, Head Copy Editor

-Favorite aspect of journalism: Learning new things about the Menlo community through interviews
+Favorite aspect of journalism: Learning more about and connecting with the Menlo community.

-Interests outside of school: art, music, anime, reading, writing, spending time with friends and family
+Interests outside of school: Listening to music, spending time with my dogs, finding interesting maps.

 Class of 2025